-Crock pot beef tacos.
-This simple old fashioned pot roast morphs into tasty tacos.
-Crock pot beef tacos are beautifully flavored with Southwestern seasonings and finished with a crunch of cabbage.
+This simple old fashioned tender, melt in your mouth pot roast, morphs into some mighty fine slow cooked beef for tacos.
+Crockpot roast beef tacos are beautifully flavored with Mexican seasonings and finished with a crunch of cabbage.
 And what about that flavor?
 It definitely shows up for the party.
-And tips on how to heat corn tortillas for a steamy warm taco.
+Super easy weeknight taco recipe.

 I used a good ‘ol chuck roast, and as with any slow cooked meat, it was fall apart, melt in your mouth wonderful.
 This recipe is popular in this house because we’re fans of ancho chili powder.
 And simply adding cumin, cayenne and bay leaves, I knew the flavors would be to our liking.